zhmcclient/python-zhmcclient/docs/concepts.rst

 Property, status and inventory change notifications for resource objects that have not been enabled for auto-updating will be ignored.

+The auto-update support for manager objects processes the inventory change notifications to add or remove resource objects to or from the list of resources it maintains locally, as the corresponding resources are created or deleted on the HMC.

-The delay for the new property value to become visible in the zhmcclient resource object after it has been changed on the HMC, is in the order of 1 second.
+The delay for a changed property value or for a new or remnoved resource to become visible in the zhmcclient resource or manager objects after the actual change on the HMC, is very short.
+If the change is triggered by an HTTP request to the HMC, the notification is usually received and processed before the corresponding HTTP response is received.

 Note that accessing the properties of a zhmcclient resource object is not any slower when auto-update is enabled - the auto-update happens asynchronously to the access, and depending on whether the access happens before or after an auto-update, you get the old or new value.

-Example:
+Similarly for the access to the resource lists of a zhmcclient manager object.

+Example for auto-updating of resources:

 .. code-block:: python